KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Basic path**:
 1. The user selects a course and a topic, then presses the “+” button on top of the 3rd column.
-2. The program opens the quiz creation form and requires the user to insert the name of the quiz, after that the quiz creator form is displayed to the user.
+2. The program displays the quiz creation form and requires the user to insert the name of the quiz, after that the quiz creator form is displayed to the user.
 3. The user creates the quiz using the intuitive controls of the form and then submits it, after that the quiz is created.

 **Alternate path**: